evernost/gangQin/README.md

 - **Perfect loop practice**: in looped practice, progress can be reset as soon as a mistake is made 😈
 - **Lookahead view**: the keyboard shows the notes to be pressed, but also the upcoming ones with different shades for improved 'sightreading'.
 Lookahead distance can be adjusted.
 - **Built-in metronome**: practice with perfect timing.
-- **Unbound looped practice**: define a start point and try to play.
-Any mistake jumps you back to the starting point
+- **Unbound looped practice**: define a start point and try to play from it on.
+Any mistake sends you back to the starting point.
-- **Direct view on the real score**: see the actual score while playing.
+- **Direct view on the real score**: import the real score and have it displayed while playing.

 ## Upcoming features (one day)